 Back to Dhaka

-We made our way back to the restaurants on stilts for a bite to eat before catching our bus to Chittagong.
+We made our way back to the restaurants on stilts for a bite to eat while watching our last sunset over the ocean before catching our bus to Chittagong.
 We were too late to catch the train to Dhaka so we checked into the Golden Hotel, spent the evening on the roof garden overlooking the once-again bustling streets of a Bangladeshi city, and were up early to catch our train back to the big smoke of Dhaka.

 You can view the full album here.